Agriculture

 • Pest Control: The chances of crop damage due to pests and disease are high in the Kharif season due to rain.
 Thus, the farmers should take appropriate measures for pest control to ensure a good yield.

-Frequently Asked Questions on Kharif Season Months in India: Importance, Crop Grown and Contributing Factors
+Frequently Asked Questions On Kharif Season Months in India: Importance, Crop Grown and Contributing Factors

 1. In which season Kharif crops are grown?